lexdelapaix/ljones-portfolio/README.md

 All work in this portfolio was completed in **controlled lab or educational environments** and follows ethical security practices.

+# Vulnerability Analysis Projects

+This section contains selected vulnerability assessments completed in controlled training and academic environments.
+Each project includes a sanitized technical report with impact analysis and remediation recommendations.

 ---

-# Cybersecurity & Infrastructure Projects

-- **Vulnerability Analysis**
-  Identification, analysis, and reporting of security vulnerabilities with remediation recommendations.
-  📁 `vulnerability-analysis/`

-- **Linux Security Labs**
-  System hardening, Linux security tools, and command-line analysis.
-  📁 `linux-security-labs/`

-- **Cloud Security**
-  Cloud infrastructure and security concepts using AWS and networking labs.
-  📁 `cloud-security/`
+# Included Analyses

+## SUID Path Hijacking — Privilege Escalation
+Analysis of improper privilege management in a SUID-root binary caused by unsafe PATH usage.
+Focus areas: Linux security, privilege escalation, secure coding practices.
+ `suid-path-hijacking/`

 ---

-# Software & Automation

-- **Scripts & Automation**
-  Python and Bash scripts focused on problem-solving, automation, and systems interaction.
-  📁 `scripts/`
+## JWT Security Misconfiguration — Authentication Bypass
+Evaluation of weak JWT signing secrets leading to token tampering and privilege escalation.
+Focus areas: web security, authentication, authorization, secure key management.
+ `jwt-security-misconfiguration/`

 ---

-# Technical Reports & Documentation

-- **Security Reports**
-  Sanitized vulnerability reports and technical documentation samples.
-  📁 `reports/`
+## Cleartext Credential Transmission — Network Traffic Analysis
+Investigation of sensitive credentials transmitted in cleartext due to missing TLS protections.
+Focus areas: network traffic analysis, transport-layer security, secure authentication.
+ `cleartext-credentials/`

 ---

-# Skills Demonstrated

-- Linux security tools and system hardening
-- Vulnerability identification and reporting
-- Network and firewall fundamentals
-- Cloud infrastructure and security concepts (AWS)
-- Python programming and scripting fundamentals
-- Technical documentation and security-focused analysis

----
+All reports are sanitized and intended for educational demonstration only.

-📌 **Note:** Sensitive details such as credentials, IP addresses, and system identifiers have been removed.
+**Note:** Sensitive details such as credentials, IP addresses, and system identifiers have been removed.

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/lexdelapaix)